An Honest Look at Electric Weed Burners

 Two nozzles, both practical, one for large weeds in open areas and the other for narrow crooks and crannies.

-We’ve never heard of this company and there’s no mention of contact details, warranty period etc.
+I’ve never heard of this company and when I looked, I couldn’t find any mention of contact details, warranty period etc.

 It’s a standard, no-frills electric weed burner with a long lead, nothing else.